Mohamed-Yaser12/Smart_Traffic_System_FPGA/README.md

 * The system controls four main vehicular traffic lights (Red, Yellow, Green) and four pedestrian-specific lights.
 * Traffic signals are designed following the German Traffic System.
 * All signals are synchronized to avoid car-pedestrian conflict, with timed logic ensuring safe transitions (e.g., 10s green, 3s yellow).

+### ⚡ Hardware & 220V Light Control
+* A 220V LED system is used to simulate real-world traffic light conditions.
+* The FPGA handles the low-voltage control logic, which safely interfaces with the 220V vehicle and pedestrian lights via a 2-channel 4x relay module.

 ### 📏 Violation Detection (Ultrasonic & Buzzer)
 * Four ultrasonic sensors (HC-SR04) are positioned at the intersection to detect vehicle presence and movement.